CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Step_Registry/Step_Registry_Chain_Guide.md

   - [Finalization](#finalization)

 ## What is a Chain?
 A chain allows you to string refs and other chains together to be executed in order.
 Chains are useful to help keep configurations clean and useful.
-When we create a scenario's chain to follow the "orchestrate, execute, report" structure the CSPI follows, it allows us to see the whole scenario in one configuration file and may prevent some confusion.
+When we create a scenario's chain to follow the "orchestrate, execute, report" structure that CSPI follows, it allows us to see the whole scenario in one configuration file and may prevent some confusion.

 Below is a basic representation of what a chain could look like: